PriyantNikhare/JavaMastery/Project_6_Supermarket_Billing_System/README.md

 Once the application is running, you will be presented with a menu offering the following options:

 1. **Add Item**: Enter the item's name, price, and quantity to add it to your cart.
-2. **View Cart**: Displays the items currently in your cart along with their price, quantity, and total cost.
+2. **View Cart**: Displays the items in your cart, their price, quantity, and total cost.
 3. **Generate Bill**: Displays a detailed bill with the total cost of all items and clears the cart for the next customer.
 4. **Exit**: Closes the application.